 Energy price cap

-Ofgem’s energy price cap limits what you pay for gas or electricity on a variable rate plan.
+Ofgem’s energy price cap limits what you pay for gas or electricity on a variable-rate tariff.
 Find out how it works – and how it affects your prices.

-Ofgem have announced that the new price cap will be £1,690 for a typical household¹ from 1 April until 30 June 2024.
-This is a decrease of £238.
+Ofgem have announced that the new price cap will be £1,669 for a typical household¹ from 1 October till 31 December 2024.
+This is a increase of £147.

 What this means if you Pay As You Go for your energy

-All Pay As You Go prices are variable – so your unit rate and standing charge will change in line with the price cap.
-Government support through the Energy Price Guarantee (EPG) will end on 1 April.
+All Pay As You Go prices are variable – which means your unit rate and/or standing charge will go up in line with the price cap.

-Useful to remember: if your home uses more energy, your costs can go up.
+Useful to remember: if your home uses more energy, your costs can change.

 It can be helpful to think of it like filling up a car with petrol.
 The price per litre stays the same, but the total cost changes – depending on how much you fill up.